International Society on Toxinology

 Global Snakebite Statistics

 The 17th World Congress of the Society, was held at the Hilton Hawaiian Village, Honolulu, Hawaii, USA, july 8th to 13th, 2012.
-A website for the Congress may still be available.
-The Congress was jointly held with Venom Week 2012 and was a most exciting meeting.

 The next meeting of the European Section of IST has yet to be determined, but there is a tentative proposal from France, possibly Nice or Cannes.